Henrik Gulden

 Henrik Gulden (born 29 December 1995) is a Norwegian footballer who plays as a midfielder for Mjøndalen.
-He is the oldest son of former professional footballer and current Puma SE CEO Bjørn Gulden.
+He is the oldest son of former professional footballer and current Adidas CEO Bjørn Gulden.

 With Rot-Weiss Essen Gulden won the Lower Rhine Cup in 2016.
 In summer 2016 he was transferred back to his youth club Sportfreunde Niederwenigern in the town of Hattingen.